yanodintsovmercuryo/cursor-rules-syncer/README.md

 *   **Safe Operations:** Only shows updates when content actually differs.
 *   **Auto-cleanup:** Removes extra files in destination that don't exist in source.
 *   **Git Integration:** Automatically commits and pushes changes when using `push` command.
-*   **File Filtering:** Support for `.ruleignore` file and `--ignore-files` flag to exclude specific files from synchronization.

 ## File Filtering

 ### .ruleignore File

 You can create a `.ruleignore` file in your rules source directory to specify files that should be excluded from synchronization.
-The format is similar to `.gitignore`:
+The format follows gitignore-style patterns with support for wildcards, directory patterns, and negation:

 ```
 # Comments start with #